Category Archives: 1955 Films

 To Catch A Thief has a strong romantic element and a glamorous and wealthy tone.
 After all, the subject matter at hand- jewels- equates to lavish set decorations, women dripping in expensive jewelry, and a posh resort among the gorgeous French waters.

 The supporting characters are interesting too.
-A triangle of sorts emerges as Frances plays catty with a young girl, Danielle, eager for Robie’s affection.
+A triangle emerges as Frances plays catty with a young girl, Danielle, eager for Robie’s affection.
 Danielle, much plainer looking than Frances, though no shrinking violet, holds her own in a match of wits with Frances as they bathe in the water one afternoon.

 Frances’s mother Jessie, is wonderful comic relief as she attempts to push Robie and Frances together- always searching for a handsome suitor for her daughter.